brandur/sorg/content/fragments/mongo-partitioning.md

 But hold on, that also can't use the index on `id`.
-Luckily, [Postgres supports building indexes on arbitrary expression][indexed-expressions].
+Luckily, [Postgres supports building indexes on arbitrary expressions][indexed-expressions], a feature that I took for granted for a long time, but whose utility comes into sharp relief after you lose it.

 One quick command and the problem is definitively solved:

 ``` sql
 CREATE INDEX index_idempotent_keys_on_id_partitioned ON idempotent_keys